 Writer & Editor

-A freelance writer for over two decades, Linda Lowen’s work has appeared in print and online.
+A freelance writer for 25 years, Linda Lowen’s work has appeared in print and online.

-She is the editor of Hopeful, Grateful, Strong, an anthology of cancer survivor stories published in June 2015.
-Her essay “Hillary Clinton, Everymother,” is featured in the book Love Her, Love Her Not: The Hillary Paradox, edited by Joanne Bamberger, an Amazon Hot New Release published in November 2015.
-In April 2016, Love Her, Love Her Not won a Next Generation Indie Book Award in the Women’s Issues category.
+Her essay “Hillary Clinton, Everymother,” appears in the anthology Love Her, Love Her Not: The Hillary Paradox (November 2015), edited by Joanne Bamberger.
+The book was designated an Amazon Hot New Release and won a Next Generation Indie Book Award in the Women’s Issues category.

-Linda is co-host/producer of Take Care, an award-winning health and wellness show on WRVO Public Media, an NPR affiliate serving Central and Northern New York.
-The weekly radio show features the country’s leading experts on medicine, health, psychology and human behavior.
-The show airs Saturdays at 6:30 am and Sunday at 6:30 pm, can be heard as a podcast through iTunes and is syndicated nationwide through PRX, the Public Radio Exchange.
+From 2013-2018 Linda was co-host/producer of Take Care, an award-winning weekly health and wellness show on WRVO Public Media, an NPR affiliate serving Central and Northern New York.
+Guests included national and international experts on medicine, health, psychology and human behavior.

+She is the founder of AlwaysWantedToWrite.com, a writing studio that offers in-person and online workshops for beginner to intermediate writers.
 She teaches creative non-fiction writing at the Downtown Writer’s Center in Syracuse, NY where her classes run the gamut from memoir to blogging.
-She also presents workshops on writing and blogging at writing festivals and women’s conferences from the Hobart Book Village Festival of Women Writers to Women at Woodstock.
+She also presents workshops at writing festivals and women’s conferences from the Hobart Book Village Festival of Women Writers to Women at Woodstock.

 Internet & New Media

 Linda has covered style & beauty, home decor, DIY, tech, internet and social media trends for MSN Living.
 From 2007-2013 she was editor/writer/content producer for Women’s Issues at About.com, owned by the New York Times Company.
-Under her guidance, About.com Women’s Issues rose to become the internet’s top ranked site under the search term “women’s issues” on Google, Bing, Yahoo, and every other major search engine.
-For About she produced over 2400 pieces of original content ranging from politics to pop culture.
-Her articles and blog posts address a variety of topical and evergreen issues that impact women’s lives.
+Under her guidance, About.com Women’s Issues rose to become the internet’s top ranked site for “women’s issues” on Google.
+For About she produced over 2400 pieces of original content ranging from politics to pop culture, examining issues that affected women’s lives.

-Her broadcast career includes producing/co-hosting the award-winning women’s issues talk show Women’s Voices, first at Syracuse NPR affiliate WAER-FM (1998-2002), then on Time Warner Cable Channel 13 (2002-2003), and finally at Syracuse PBS affiliate WCNY-TV (2004-2006).
-She was also co-host of WCNY-TV’s midday talk show Hour CNY (2004-2005) and Director of Communications for the combined PBS television/NPR radio stations serving a 19-county region in upstate New York with a market of over 1.8 million.
+She produced/co-hosted the award-winning women’s issues talk show Women’s Voices, on radio and television in the Syracuse, NY media market.
+She was also co-host of WCNY-TV’s midday talk show Hour CNY serving a 19-county region in upstate New York with a market of over 1.8 million.

 Linda is a member of the Women’s Media Center Progressive Women’s Voices program and the National Cancer Survivor’s Day Speaker’s Bureau; she’s been a keynote speaker at cancer survivor conferences from Hartford, CT to Cooperstown, NY.
 She was featured in the 2016 Rochester, NY “Listen to Your Mother” cast, a national event giving voice to motherhood with regional performances across the U.S., and her performance of “Being Japanese” is on the Listen To Your Mother YouTube channel.